 Druids do not get lost in wilderness environments.
 However, unlike Rangers, they are unable to guide others; only the Druid themselves are immune to mechanics around this.
-Weapons Armor Class (Max) Shield Size (Max) Symbol Any White, any Red, bars, clubs, and quarterstaves AC2 (Non-Metal Only; refer to Chapter Seven; Mending) 36" Nature
+Weapons Armor Class (Max) Shield Size (Max) Symbol Any White, any Red, bars, clubs, and quarterstaves AC2 36" Nature